 Here!
 Questions?
 Email us!

 If you sign up to the course and realise it’s not for you, no big deal.
-We offer 100% refunds for participants wishing to withdraw after the first week, and 70% refunds for participants wishing to withdraw after the second week.
-Participants who want to withdraw after the third week will not receive a refund.
-Refunds do not include $40 for the cost of the artistic materials, which will be yours to keep.
+We offer 50% refunds for participants wishing to withdraw after the first week.
+Participants who want to withdraw after the second week will not receive a refund.